- Breasts come in all shapes and sizes.

 What if I notice a hard lump and redness on my breast?

-A hard lump in the breast with redness over it could mean you have a deep infection, cellulitis or a breast abscess, especially if you also have breast pain and a fever.
+A hard lump in the breast with redness over it could mean you have an infection of the breast (cellulitis or a breast abscess), especially if you also have breast pain and a fever.
 Although a breast infection is usually a complication of breastfeeding, other things can cause breast infections, such as shaving, tweezing, or plucking hairs around the nipple area; sexual play that causes trauma; or getting a cut on the breast.
 Abscesses can also occur if a duct becomes blocked during breast development, or from bacteria getting into the nipple.
 It’s best to try to prevent a breast infection by avoiding things that could cause trauma or cuts to your breast(s).
 If you’re breastfeeding, keep your nipples clean and dry.

 What if I have a lump on my breast(s) from a sports injury or fall?

 Treat your breast injury as you would treat an injury on any other part of your body.
 If the lump is sore and black and blue, it’s probably from the injury.
 If you feel a lump but you don’t remember injuring yourself, or if the lump is still present after a week, see your health care provider.
 Don’t worry – there’s no link between breast injury and breast cancer.

 Anyone can get breast cancer, but some women with certain medical conditions, lifestyle habits, genes (information passed from one generation to the next), or traits (referred to as “risk factors”) are more likely than other women to get cancer.
 However, having risk factors does not mean you will definitely get breast cancer.
 Most women who develop breast cancer have no risk factors at all.